Zero fatalities. Zero serious injuries. Together, we can make our streets safer.

 Avoid distractions.
 Be mindful.
 Look out for one another.

-As of July 2018, city staff has implemented 133 distinct safety strategies at a total of 82 locations throughout the community.
+Since the adoption of Vision Zero, city staff has implemented 141 distinct safety strategies at a total of 83 locations throughout the community.
 The location and type of mitigation for each strategy can be found on the engineering tab of the interactive maps.